Tradias/asio-grpc/README.md

 If you are interested in learning more about the implementation details of this library then check out [this blog article](https://medium.com/3yourmind/c-20-coroutines-for-asynchronous-grpc-services-5b3dab1d1d61).

-Even more examples can be found in another [repository](https://github.com/Tradias/example-vcpkg-grpc#branches).
+Examples of entire projects can be found in another [repository](https://github.com/Tradias/example-vcpkg-grpc#branches).